onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 -  VNF development readiness requirements (Design, Resiliency, Security, and DevOps)

--  Requirements for how VNFs interact and utilize OpenECOMP
+-  Requirements for how VNFs interact and utilize ONAP

 -  Provides recommendations and standards for building Heat templates compatible with ONAP.